 Clean Your Winter Cover Before Storing it Away

 It’s tempting to just take your winter cover and toss it into the garage or storage shed till the end of summer, but you’ll want to make sure to use soap and and brush to scrub it clean to prevent any mold from building up over the summer.
+Furthermore you might want to invest in big sheds to ensure you have enough space to keep all of your belongings and pool equipment.
 You may even want to invest in buying a plastic bin with wheels to keep the cover safe from bugs, animals, and accidential damage.
-Plus, it makes it easier to roll away vs carrying it to the shed 🙂
+Plus, it makes it easier to roll away vs carrying it to the shed 🙂 If you don’t have anywhere to store the cover, you may want to look at prefab sheds, or something similar as improper storage could damage it.

 Most importantly – remember that while opening the pool is never fun, this is a critical process that will set the tone for the rest of the summer.
 Spend the time and effort now and you’ll be relaxing and enjoying the pool the way it was intendend for the whole rest of the summer!